 - For biomedical studies, do not provide excess information from the electronic medical record.

 - Plan ahead.
-It is the responsibility of the researcher/study team to submit their continuing review application two months prior to the study expiration date in order to allow adequate time for the IRB review.
+It is the responsibility of the researcher/study team to submit their continuing review application two months prior to the study expiration date to allow adequate time for the IRB review.

-- Ensure all certifications (e.g., Human Subjects, GCP, HIPAA) are current for all study personnel.
+- Ensure all applicable certifications (e.g., Human Subjects, GCP, Research HIPAA) are current for all study personnel.
 Continuing reviews will be returned without review if certifications are due to expire within 30 days during the review process (prior to the IRB expiration date).

-Some publishers and funders will require an official NHSR determination notice by the IRB.
+For studies involving survey and interview procedures, some publishers and funders will require an official NHSR determination notice by the IRB.
 Please follow the guidelines below to request a NHSR determination prior to starting any activities.
 Determination notices will not be provided retroactively.

 Please visit the NHSR page for detailed guidance.

 If a researcher requires an NHSR determination letter from the IRB, the researcher will need to submit an exempt human subjects application in iStar.
 The short study title should include “NHSR Determination Request.”

 If the analyst determines the project is NHSR, a NHSR determination letter will be issued.
 If the analyst determines the application qualifies for exemption and all relevant information pertaining to an exempt determination is included, an exemption determination letter will be issued.

 If additional information is required, for example a fully developed protocol, data collection form, survey and/or interview instruments to make the determination, the application will be returned with a request for changes.